On this page

 In addition to the general conditions, the following specific conditions apply:

-- You invest a minimum amount of €1,250,000 in a company that is based in the Netherlands.
+- You invest a minimum amount of €1,250,000 in a company that is based in the Netherlands or in a fund that, according to the Ministry of Economic Affairs, falls within the SEED regulation, a participation fund or contractual partnership that invests in a company in the Netherlands.
 Investing in real estate for private occupation is excluded.

 - You deposit the amount to be invested into a bank account of a Dutch bank or a bank of an EU Member State with a branch in the Netherlands.
 This branch is supervised by De Nederlandsche Bank (DNB).
 Banks subject to supervision make use of the single European licence.